Quantum Coherence and Intrinsic Randomness: Conclusion

-Given the twofold uncertainty of a quantum measurement, we provided an operational interpretation to the genuinely quantum randomness about a measurement performed by an observer Alice, which we quantify with the relative entropy of coherence, as the minimum uncertainty about the outcome which can be reached by a quantum correlated party Eve.
-We then compared the result to an alternative strategy to quantify quantum randomness by a convex roof extension of the Shannon entropy.
+Given the twofold uncertainty of a quantum measurement, we provided an operational interpretation to the genuinely intrinsic randomness about a measurement performed by an observer Alice, which we quantify with the relative entropy of coherence, as the minimum uncertainty about the outcome by a quantum correlated party Eve.
+We then compared the result to an alternative strategy to quantify quantum coherence by a convex roof extension of the Shannon entropy.
 The gap between the two strategies is equal to the discord of the bipartite state shared by Alice and Eve.
-The result provides an operational interpretation to the relative entropy of coherence and a link between single system quantumness and quantum correlations, following previous studies on the trade-off between local and global quantum properties \cite{Girolami13,ma2015converting,entco}.\\ We observe that, in the resource theory of quantum coherence, the coherence of formation and the relative entropy of coherence measure the coherence cost and the distillable coherence in the asymptotic limit, respectively \cite{Winter2016}.
-Thus, the coherence cost and the distillable coherence equal the quantum uncertainty conditioned on Eve's classical \cite{Yuan2015} and quantum strategies here discussed.
-The scenario is similar to what happens in the entanglement resource theory \cite{Horodecki09}, where there is a nonzero gap between the entanglement cost and the distillable entanglement (Table \ref{table}).
-In particular, some entangled states have zero distillable entanglement, a phenomenon called bound entanglement.
-However, a key difference is that there is no coherent states with zero coherence of distillation \cite{Winter2016}.

-Operationally, our work highlights the role of coherence in the secret communication problem called quantum data locking: the local quantum randomness equals the amount of supplemental information to be sent to a correlated party for decoding a message.
-To the best of our knowledge, this is the first quantitative study relating coherence measures and practical communication schemes.
-We hope that this work will stimulate further research on the role of quantum randomness and other coherence effects in quantum information and computation protocols.\\
+The result provides a new link between single system quantumness and quantum correlations even in separable states, which was inspired by previous studies on the trade-off between local and global quantum properties\upcite{Girolami13,entco,Yao15,ma2015converting,Streltsov16,Chitambar16,Hu17relative,PhysRevX.7.011024}.
+Following this line of thinking, other interesting scenarios where the interplay between coherence and correlations should be investigated is in the context of physical limits to privacy and to communication, e.g., data hiding protocols\upcite{DiVincenzo04,enigma,datta,molmer,boixo2011quantum}.
+Another potential avenue of further research is the extension of the result to the multipartite setting, i.e., to determine a link between local coherence and genuine multipartite quantum correlations.
+Note that in this paper, we only consider the uncertainty of a projective measurement (computational basis measurement), it is also interesting to explore the uncertainty of a general quantum measurements, instead of projective measurement\upcite{cao2015loss}.
+Quantum coherence is also connected to the generated randomness with the extraction process\upcite{zhao2019one,PhysRevA.97.012302}.